-Project Activities to Date
+Project Activities to Leading to the Discussion Draft

 Initial work was aided by a technical assistance grant provided by the Oregon Department of Land Conservation and Development (DLCD).
 Angelo Planning, under contract with DLCD, prepared a series of reports describing approaches other jurisdictions had taken in facilitating shelter and group living accommodations and suggesting how similar provisions might be added to the Portland City Code.
-These reports are available at this link: https://efiles.portlandoregon.gov/record/13829522.
+These reports are available at this link: https://efiles.portlandoregon.gov/record/13829522 .